Simultaneous, consecutive, whispered and dialogue interpretation

 The translation booth isolates the interpreter from all external noise, boosting concentration.

-The task is more complex than simply listening and speaking simultaneously as the interpreter must also process the information to ensure they do not repeat the same words in another language but convey the meaning.
+This is a complex task as the interpreter must not only listen and speak simultaneously but also process the information to ensure they do not repeat the same words in another language but reflect the meaning.

 The information is conveyed smoothly because the contributors are not required to stop to allow the interpreter to speak.
-Whether or not they understand the language of the speech, all participants receive the information at the same time, unlike with consecutive interpretation.
-It also offers a considerable advantage in the event of amendments to the day's programme as the real-time nature of the interpreting means no additional time is needed.
+All participants receive the information at the same time and no additional time is needed.

-Simultaneous interpretation requires equipment – an interpreting booth or a 'bidule' (guided tour equipment also known as portable translation equipment).
+Simultaneous interpretation requires equipment – an interpreting booth or a ‘bidule‘ (portable translation equipment).

 Although there is no equipment, it is still classed as simultaneous interpreting.
 Whispering requires a team of interpreters and works in the same way with the interpreters rotating every half an hour.

-Whispering has the advantage of allowing participants who do not speak the language of the meeting to follow the speeches and debates in real time without interruption.
-Given the proximity to the interpreter, this form of interpreting enables the participants listening to the interpretation to 'sort' through the information and let the interpreter know the discussion points of interest, for which they would like the translation, and which topics they can skip.
+Whispering has the advantage of allowing participants who do not speak the language of the meeting to follow the debates in real time without interruption.
+Given the proximity to the interpreter, chuchotage enables the participants listening to the interpretation to ‘sort’ through the information and let the interpreter know the discussion points of interest, for which they would like the translation, and which topics they can skip.

 Dialogue interpreting